ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 As the body, pingback POST request recieves the entitlement object returned by the "winning" authorization endpoint.

-**Important:** Due to issue #[17393](https://github.com/ampproject/amphtml/issues/17393), the pingback data JSON object is being sent with `Content-type: text/plain` instead of the correct `application/json`.
-Developers should accept both content types to prevent a breaking change when this is resolved.
+**Important:** The pingback JSON object is sent with `Content-type: text/plain`.
+This is intentional as it removes the need for a CORS preflight check.

 ## Actions